vlunaklick/google-homepage/README.md

-Here i'll try to recreate the google homepage.
+Here i'll try to recreate the Google homepage.